Northeast Regional Tour of Shakespeare

 The Workshop Space

-For this workshop, a space large enough for the whole group to form a large circle as well as accommodate smaller groups in necessary – students are divided into groups for much of the workshop.
+For this workshop, a space large enough for the whole group to form a circle, and to accommodate smaller groups as needed.
+Students are divided into groups for much of the workshop.
 Normally, the school auditorium is fine, but sometimes the gymnasium or another alternative space is used.

 This is an entirely interactive workshop in which students can share their observations, reactions, questions, and dialogue with Education Artists.
 Driven by the students’ curiosity about the show and with a high level of student participation, students volunteer to work on text on stage, try a fight move, or learn an adapted Court Dance.